 What happens after you let us know about your event

-We will give you a lead officer who will be your main point of contact about your event.
-We will also work out what permissions are required, and which authorities need to be made aware of your event.
+We will give you a lead officer, who will be your main point of contact about your event.
+We will also work out what permissions you require, and which authorities need to be made aware of your event.

 Your lead officer will contact you by email, so that you know who to contact going forward.

-We will let you know of any applications that you may need to make (for example, a Temporary Event Notice or Street Trading Consent) and how to go about this.
+We will let you know of any permissions you need to apply for (for example, a Temporary Event Notice or Street Trading Consent) and how to go about this.

 We will make sure the right teams at the council and other authorities (for example the police and fire service) are aware of your event, if needed.

-While you will have a lead officer for your event, if we have more technical questions, you may be contacted by one of our other teams.
+While you will have a lead officer for your event, if we have more technical questions, one of our other teams may contact you.

 We may ask you for more information and / or an event management plan, depending on the type of event you are planning.

-For some events, we may also ask you to attend a Safety Advisory Group (SAG) meeting, so that you can discuss your event with multiple teams or authorities at once.
+For some events, we may also ask you to attend a safety advisory group (SAG) meeting, so that you can discuss your event with several teams or authorities at once.
 This depends on the size, nature and activities at your event.

-We sometimes hold a safety advisory group for an event, to assess your preparation and development of the policies, plans, procedures and/or risk assessments that are needed for an event.
+We sometimes hold a safety advisory group meeting for an event, to assess your preparation and development of the policies, plans, procedures and/or risk assessments you need for an event.

-Each safety advisory group may be made up of a mix of responsible authorities and other agencies with an operational and/or strategic interest in the management and organisation of your event.
+The safety advisory group meeting is likely to be made up of a mix of responsible authorities and other agencies with an operational and/or strategic interest in the management and organisation of your event.

 So that everyone can comment and advise on your event proposals, we usually ask you to present an overview of your proposals to the meeting.
-This would usually mean that you would submit your event management plan before the meeting, to make sure everyone at the SAG can read them in advance.
+We will usually ask you to submit your event management plan before the meeting, so that the safety advisory group has the chance to read it in advance.

 You should be prepared to answer questions on your event proposals following your presentation.
 You should also be prepared to negotiate arrangements with the safety advisory group.
 This may involve negotiating conditions around any licence application for the event, or parts of the event.

-Our safety advisory groups are not responsible for drawing up or signing-off plans or licence applications.
-It is your responsibility, as the applicant/event promoter if and how, to address any issues the safety advisory group raised and/or how to follow your legal requirements.
+The safety advisory group is not responsible for drawing up or signing off plans, or for checking licence applications for full compliance with any legislation or requirements.
+It is your responsibility, as the applicant/event promoter if and how, to address any issues the safety advisory group raises and/or how to follow your legal requirements.

-In our experience, if you go through the safety advisory group process and address the group's concerns, you are less likely to attract representations about your proposal(s) and any associated licence application(s).
+In our experience, if you go through the safety advisory group process and address the group's concerns, you are less likely to attract representations about your proposal(s) and any associated licence application(s), from the responsible authorities.

-However, while safety advisory groups may be made up of different agencies, this typically includes the responsible authorities that may make representations on licence applications.
-Safety advisory groups do not prevent, or relieve, responsible authorities or interested parties from being able, or needing, to make representation about your event.
+Safety advisory groups are usually made up of different agencies, which typically includes the responsible authorities that may make representations on licence applications.
+However, safety advisory groups do not prevent, or relieve, responsible authorities or interested parties from being able, or needing, to make representation about your event.